 Philip Tierno, PhD, a germ expert and professor of pathology at NYU Grossman School of Medicine, agrees weekly sheet-washing is a good idea.
 That said, he notes that it depends on whether or not you have a mattress cover.
 “You have to realize there is a difference between washing sheets that are covering a mattress and washing sheets that cover a mattress cover,” Tierno says.
 “So when you put a fitted sheet over a mattress without a barrier, you still have the ability of those fibers and particles and odorous material coming through that fitted sheet.”

 Over time, mattresses accumulate debris like human skin cells, dust, dust mites, sweat, and even animal hair and pet dander.
 They also collect residue and oils from lotions, and food particles if you eat in bed.

-Although there is a lot of material that can find its way between your covers and sheets, remember that it’s important to protect yourself from (and avoid adding to) what accumulates in your mattress.
+There is a lot of material that can find its way between your covers and sheets, so remember how important it is to protect yourself from (and avoid adding to) what accumulates in your mattress.

 Who should wash their sheets more often?